DangerAspect/site/_siege/edition-comparison.md

 ---
 layout: page
-title:  Game Editions Comparison and Notes
+title: (Outdated) Year 4 Game Editions Comparison and Notes
 permalink: /siege/editions
 description: "A detailed comparison of the various editions available when purchasing Rainbow Six: Siege."
 image: /assets/img/siege/covers/standard.jpg
 date: 2019-05-15
 tag: article
+hidden: true
 ---

-{% include siege/outdated.html %}
+{% include siege/outdated.html details="Recent editions of the game are less confusing and a comparison is available at <a href='https://rainbow6.com/buy'>rainbow6.com/buy</a>." %}

 <style>
     table{